Frequently Asked Questions

 If my child has symptoms or has a positive Covid-19 test will their siblings be required to stay home as well?

-Yes, if a student has symptoms and is tested for COVID-19 any siblings will remain home from school until tests results are received.
-If the student is positive then they will be in isolation and the siblings (and any other household members) will be in quarantine.
+No, if a student has symptoms and is tested for COVID-19 any siblings may remain in school as long as they are asymptomatic.
+If the student is positive then the siblings would remain at home.

 What will recess look like?